 Rupture is a 2016 American-Canadian science fiction thriller film directed by Steven Shainberg from a screenplay co-written with Brian Nelson (Hard Candy).

-The movie stars Noomi Rapace, Michael Chiklis, Kerri Bishé, Ari Millen, Lesley Manville, Percy Hynes White, Morgan Kelly, Sergio Di Zio, Paul Popowich, Joel Labelle, Jonathan Potts, Jean Yoon, Brendan Jeffers.
+The movie stars Noomi Rapace (You Won’t Be Alone; The Trip; Lamb), Michael Chiklis, Kerri Bishé, Ari Millen, Lesley Manville, Percy Hynes White, Morgan Kelly, Sergio Di Zio, Paul Popowich, Joel Labelle, Jonathan Potts, Jean Yoon, Brendan Jeffers.

-Renee Morgan (Rapace), a single mom who lives with her twelve year-old son Evan in a quiet suburban home, is terrified of spiders.
+Renee Morgan (Noomi Rapace), a single mom who lives with her twelve-year-old son Evan in a quiet suburban home, is terrified of spiders.
 Unbeknownst to both, their every move is being observed.